benber86/curve-blog/content/posts/gho-users/index.md

         width: 100%;
         margin-bottom: 20px;
         height: 600px;
  }

     .node rect {
         cursor: move;
         fill-opacity: 0.9;
         shape-rendering: crispEdges;
  }

     .node text {
         pointer-events: none;
         text-shadow: 0 1px 0 #fff;
  }

     .link:hover path {
         stroke-opacity: 0.5;
  }

     .link-tooltip {
         font-size: 10px;
         pointer-events: none;
  }
 </style>

-The chart lets us see that while a majority of minters traded their GHO for another stablecoin such as USDC, USDT or DAI, GHO staking and liquidity providing on DEXes are important supply sinks for the coin.
+The chart shows that while most minters traded their GHO for another stablecoin such as USDC, USDT or DAI, GHO staking and liquidity on DEXes are important supply sinks for the coin.

-But, as this is an aggregated view over a 1-year period, it does not capture some of the changes in GHO flow directionality over time.
+But, as this is an aggregated view over 1 year, it does not capture some of the changes in GHO flow directionality over time.
 In particular, 2024 saw the introduction of [GHO staking](https://governance.aave.com/t/arfc-upgrade-safety-module-with-stkgho/15635/10) which offered incentives for minters to hold on to their GHO rather than immediately trade it for other assets.
 Incentives for staking were [increased in February](https://governance.aave.com/t/arfc-amend-safety-module-emissions/16640) and further strengthened by the introduction of the [Merit Program](https://governance.aave.com/t/arfc-merit-a-new-aave-alignment-user-reward-system/16646) in March.